grandeto/laravel-restore-crashed-database-data-trait/README.md

 -- Only not updated rows after the snapshot apply should be updated.

+*Data is predictibale so, no data validation is needed.

 ## Steps for successful completion ##

 1. The start and the end of the data gap in the database should be carefully inspected for each table.